sajmoni/typed-ls/README.md

 // language.remove()
 ```

 The type will be inferred from the default value.
-If this is not possible, for example if the default value is `undefined` or `[]`, you can explicitly set the type instead:
+If this is not possible (for example if the default value is `undefined` or `[]`) you can explicitly set the type instead:

 ```ts
 export const language = createStoredValue<string[]>('languages', [])